Skip to main content

 E-commerce and marketplaces

 Product photos on white (or with added white padding) look consistent in search results and category pages.
+Sellers on Amazon and similar channels often need a neutral main image on white—rules vary by category, so confirm current requirements, then export a square such as 2000×2000 when your source allows.
 This tool keeps the product fully visible while standardizing to a square tile.

 Portfolios and presentations